-- 1. understand the linkage between political, social, and economic issues, with special attention to diversity. - 2. apply that knowledge to analysis of real world domestic and international political problems. - 3. write, analyze, and communicate in a professionally appropriate manner. - 4. recognize the role of institutions and organizations in the shaping of politics in both domestic and international settings.
+- 1. understand the linkage between political, social, and economic issues, with special attention to disparate impacts on divergent populations. - 2. apply that knowledge to analysis of real world domestic and international political problems. - 3. write, analyze, and communicate in a professionally appropriate manner. - 4. recognize the role of institutions and organizations in the shaping of politics in both domestic and international settings.